aws-samples/aws-big-data-blog-dmscdc-walkthrough/README.md

       primaryKeys = primary_keys.split(",")
 ```
 To process the changed records the process will de-dup the input records as well as determine the impacted data lake files.

 First, a few metadata fields are added to the input data and the already loaded data:
 * sortpath - For already loaded data, this is set to "0" to ensure that newly loaded data with the same primary key will override it.
-For new data this is the filename generated by DMS.
+For new data this is the filename generated by DMS which will have a higher sort order than "0".
 * filepath - For already loaded data, this is the file name of the data lake file.
 For new data this is the filename generated by DMS.
 * rownum - This is the relative rownumber of each primary key.
 For already loaded data, this will always be '1' as there should always be only 1 record for each primary key.
-For new data data, this will be a value from 1-to-N for each primary key.
+For new data data, this will be a value from 1-to-N for each operation against a primary key.
 In the case when there are multiple operations on the same primary key, the latest operation will have the greatest rownum value.

 ```python
     windowRow = Window.partitionBy(primaryKeys).orderBy(desc("sortpath"))